 You make Imperial.
 Having more accurate data about our staff and students enables the College to check we have the right policies and services in place.
 Disclosing a disability also means we can start the process of putting in place any reasonable adjustments that you might need.

-The College encourages staff to declare a disability to their line manager and through ICIS.
+The College encourages staff to inform their line manager of their disability or disabilities and to record these disabilities on ICIS.
 ICIS is the College's online employee self service system.
 It is recommended that you review and update your personal details, including disability, at least once a year.

 Your staff record is confidential.
 ICIS access is only given to specifically authorised persons who must follow Imperial's data protection policy and codes of practice.